shw3512/shw3512.github.io/teach/cysec-g30/index.md

 How to use it:

+- To make deliberate decisions under stress
     - In safe, controlled settings, practice it
         - Sports
         - Digital simulations of cyber threats
     - In event of emergency, use it